LudWittg/hoverboard-2024/public/data/faq.md

 ### I can't attend the DevFest, what should I do?

-If you **can't attend** we kindly ask you to **cancel your order** via the GDG platform, or either send us an email (we can do it for you).
-The event is currently Sold-out and we have a lot of people in the waiting list.
+If you **can't attend** we kindly ask you to **cancel your order** via the ticketing platform, or either send us an email (we can do it for you).
+The event is typically Sold-out and we have a lot of people in the waiting list.
 You will free-up a spot for someone else :)

 ### Do I need to print my tickets?